ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/README.md

 Note - the sizes of MLO and u-boot.img on the SD card may vary, so, please, adjust this as needed.

 The SD card device is typically something as /dev/sd<X> or /dev/mmcblk<X>.
 Note that there is a need for write permissions on the SD card for the command to succeed, so there is a need to su - as root, or use sudo, or do a chmod a+w as root on the SD card device node to grant permissions to users.

 ### Partitioning SD card

-Here, two parttion are create: /dev/sdX1 for kernel, and /dev/sdX2 for rootfs.
+Here, two partions are create: /dev/sdX1 for kernel, and /dev/sdX2 for rootfs.

 Given example where /dev/sdX is /dev/sdb :

 	echo "Create primary partition 1 for kernel" echo -e "n\np\n1\n\n+256M\nw\n"  | fdisk /dev/sdb

 	echo "Create primary partition 2 for rootfs" echo -e "n\np\n2\n\n+8192M\nw\n"  | fdisk /dev/sdb

 	echo "Formatting primary partition sdb1 for kernel" mkfs.vfat -F 32 /dev/sdb1

 	echo "Formatting primary partition sdb2 for rootfs" mkfs.ext4 -F /dev/sdb2

-### Making kernel using kernel.org vanilla (the latest stable upon writing this document) kernel 5.5.2
+### Making kernel using kernel.org vanilla (the latest stable upon writing this document) kernel 5.5.5

-The kernel 5.5.2 source code is located @ the following location:
+The kernel 5.5.5 source code is located @ the following location:

 https://mirrors.edge.kernel.org/pub/linux/kernel/v5.x/

-The file to be downloaded is the following: linux-5.5.2.tar.xz
+The file to be downloaded is the following: linux-5.5.5.tar.xz

 The command to unpack the designated kernel is:

-	tar -xvf linux-5.5.2.tar.xz
+	tar -xvf linux-5.5.5.tar.xz
-	cd linux-5.5.2/
+	cd linux-5.5.5/

 To build the kernel, the following should be done: